nellytadi/test_assignment/README.md

 ```
 yarn install
 ```
-The application is set to run tests using sqlite Database, so please make sure you have that installed.
+The application is set to run tests using sqlite Database, so please make sure you have sqlite driver installed.
 Then add this your .env file
 ```
 TEST_DB_CONNECTION=sqlite